commonlyjs/commonly/README.md

 Both documents are in sync, you will never find any to be out of date.

 ### Cookbook
-Whenever you find some functionality missing, look for it in our cookbook on [commonlyjs.com/cookbook/](https://commonlyjs.com/cookbook/).
+Whenever you find yourself in need of some basic functionality, try browsing our ready to copy-paste recipses on [commonlyjs.com/cookbook/](https://commonlyjs.com/cookbook/).